LanguageMachines/LuigiNLP/README.md

 FoLiA.
 What if our input text is in PDF format, MarkDown format, or God forbid, in MS Word format?
-We could solve this problem by writing a ``ConvertToPlaintext`` component that handles a multitude of formats and simply instruct ucto to accept output from that component.
-We need some extra import and would then modify the ``accepts()``, if such a component existed:
+We could solve this problem by writing a ``ConvertToPlaintext`` component that handles a multitude of formats and simply instructs ucto to accept the plaintext output from that component.
+We need some extra imports and would then modify the ``accepts()`` to tie in the component:

 ```python
 from luiginlp.engine import InputComponent